An Adjoint Formulation of Energetic Particle Confinement: Mean Escape Time

-The escape time can also be computed by the particle-based solve JONTA described in Sec. \ref{sec:PBDK}.
+The mean escape time can also be computed by the particle-based solver JONTA described in Sec. \ref{sec:PBDK}.
 Here, marker particles are initialized randomly across the spatial domain at a given pitch.
-Once a particle's minor radius exceeds $r_{wall}$, its escape time and location is saved.
-By pushing a large number of marker particles, the average escape time of the marker particle can be computed.
+Once a particle's minor radius exceeds $r_{wall}$, its escape time and location are saved.
+By pushing a large number of marker particles, the mean escape time can be computed as a function of the ion's initial $R$ and $Z$.
 Noting the conceptual simplicity of this approach, we will use it to validate the predictions of the PINN.
 Figure \ref{fig:ET6} shows four slices in the $\left( R, Z \right)$ plane at constant pitch computed from JONTA.
-Here, ten million marker particles are randomly distributed at a given pitch, with their loss times recorded after they escape from the domain.
-These escape times are then binned, allowing for the average escape time to be computed over the $\left( R, Z \right)$ plane for a given pitch.
-The particles were evolved until $t_{final} = 2\times 10^6$, a time at which less than 0.001 percent of the original particles remained in the domain.
+Here, ten million marker particles are randomly distributed at a given pitch, with their escape times recorded after they escape from the domain.
+These escape times are then binned, allowing for the mean escape time to be computed over the $\left( R, Z \right)$ plane for a given pitch.
+The particles were evolved until $t_{final} = 2\times 10^6$, a time at which nearly all of the original particles remained in the domain.
 Four cross cuts are shown in Fig. \ref{fig:ET6}.
 These four cross cuts are for the same physics parameters and pitches as Fig. \ref{fig:ET4} above.
-Good agreement between the average escape time predicted by JONTA and the PINN are evident.
-In particular, both approaches are able to recover the rapid escape of ions that are initiated on direct loss orbits (blue regions), ions lost due collision trapping/detrapping directly onto a loss orbit (yellow and green regions), and ions initially located near the magnetic origin that must slowly diffuse out (red regions).
+Good agreement between the mean escape time predicted by JONTA and the PINN are evident.
+In particular, both approaches are able to recover the rapid escape of ions that are initiated on direct loss orbits (blue regions), ions lost due to collisional trapping/detrapping directly onto a loss orbit (yellow and green regions), and ions initially located near the magnetic origin that must slowly diffuse out (red regions).
 The JONTA simulations also reveal a limitation of our implementation of a PINN.
-In particular, while the PINN is able to distinguish the complex edge structure of confined versus unconfined orbits, with excellent agreement with predictions of JONTA, it struggles to accurately capture the very long escape time for ions initially located deep inside the plasma.
-Specifically, the dark red region evident in Fig. \ref{fig:ET6} of the JONTA data, is not present in the PINN's solution (see Fig. \ref{fig:ET4}), indicating roughly a factor of two discrepancy in predicted confinement for these 20 keV well confined ions.
+In particular, while the PINN is able to distinguish the complex edge structure of confined versus unconfined orbits, with excellent agreement with predictions of JONTA, it struggles to accurately capture the very long mean escape time for ions initially located deep inside the plasma.
+Specifically, the dark red region evident in Fig. \ref{fig:ET6} of the JONTA data, is not present in the PINN's solution (see Fig. \ref{fig:ET4}), indicating roughly a factor of two and a half discrepancy in predicted confinement for these 20 keV well confined ions.
 The reason for this quantitative inaccuracy is that the PINN struggles to simultaneously resolve the fast direct orbit dynamics together with the slow collisional transport of the core ions, though as indicated in Fig. \ref{fig:ET1sub1}, this discrepancy slowly shrinks as the model is trained.
-The resolution of this disparate physics will require either the inclusion of data in training the PINN, using data taken directly from JONTA for example, or modifications to the training of the PINN.
+The resolution of this disparate physics will require (i) the inclusion of data in training the PINN, e.g. using data taken directly from JONTA for example, (ii) allowing the PINN to train for more epochs which has been verified to slowly reduce the discrepancy, or (iii) modifications to the training of the PINN.
 These extensions will be discussed further below.